core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 A DoC server MUST be able to parse requests of Content Format "application/dns-message".

-Each DNS query-response pair is mapped to a train one or more of CoAP request-response pairs.
+Each DNS query-response pair is mapped to a train of one or more of CoAP request-response pairs.
 If supported, a DoC server MAY transfer the DNS response in more than one CoAP response using the Block2 option {{!RFC7959}}.

 ### Response Codes and Handling DNS and CoAP errors

 A DNS response indicates either success or failure for the DNS query.
-As such, SHOULD CoAP responses carrying any valid DNS response, use a 2.xx Success response code.
+As such, it is RECOMMENDED that CoAP responses that carry any valid DNS response, use a 2.xx Success response code.
 GET and FETCH requests SHOULD be responded to with a 2.05 Content response.
 POST requests SHOULD be responded to with a 2.01 Created response.

 CoAP responses with non-successful response codes MUST NOT contain any payload and may only be used on errors in the CoAP layer or when a request does not